 Fortnite: Battle Royale is rated PEGI 12+ and contains:

-Fortnite Battle Royale is one of the most influential games in history, frequently enjoying record-breaking engagement numbers; it continues to be the most active battle royale, seeing off very impressive competition by the likes of Apex Legends and Call of Duty Warzone.
+Fortnite Battle Royale is one of the most influential games in history, frequently enjoying record-breaking engagement numbers.
+It continues to be the most active battle royale, seeing off impressive competition from the likes of Apex Legends and Call of Duty Warzone.